richardghirst/PiBits/README.md

 ### Arch Linux

-Thanks to [patlux](https://github.com/patlux), you can easily install pi-blaster on archlinux with:
+Thanks to [Patrick Wozniak](https://github.com/patlux), you can easily install pi-blaster on archlinux with:

     yaourt -S pi-blaster-git